quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 might want to use a stream reset to signal that error, while at the same time guaranteeing that all data received from the source is delivered to the peer.

-This document describes a QUIC extension defining a new frame type, the RESET_STREAM_AT frame.
-This frame allows an endpoint to mark a portion at the beginning of the stream which will then be reliably delivered, even if the stream was reset.
+This document extends QUIC with a variant of stream resets that reliably delivers the beginning of a stream up to a sender-specified offset, communicated using the RESET_STREAM_AT frame.
+As a variant of reset, application protocols continue to treat this stream function as an abrupt termination; see Section 2.4 of RFC 9000.

 # Conventions and Definitions